c-ryan-k/nested-edge-demo/README.md

 This step sets up package sources for the Azure IoT Edge runtime and installs the agent on the device.

-### 5. [CLI] - Run `az iot edge hierarchy create`
+### 5. [CLI] - Run `az iot edge devices create --cfg ./path/to/config/file.yml --out ./device_bundle_output/

-Using the config file, we will create the Edge device identities on the hub, and produce a bundle that contains:
+Using the config file, we will create the Edge device identities on the hub, and produce an archived bundle that contains:

 - A self-signed root CA (or loaded from properties)
 - CA Signed chained device certs